SB2318/UltimateHealth/README.md

 **Configure the application: (For IOS and Backend)**

-Update configuration files if necessary.
+Update the configuration files if necessary.
 Ensure the Ethereum wallet connection details are set.

 **Run the applications**.

 To run the frontend server use:

-For android :
+For android:
 `npm run android`

 For ios: